altendky/pyqt-tools/README.rst

 -----

+For each tool a script is created such that you get files like ``Scripts/qt5designer.exe`` to launch the programs.

+Additionally, each ``pyqt5*`` wrapper listed below includes a parameter to run a basic example which can be used to see if the plugins are working.
+These examples are `not` intended to be used as examples of good code.

-For each tool a script is created such that you get files like ``Scripts/designer.exe`` to launch the programs.
-Each one searches up the filesystem tree from your current working directory to find a ``.env`` file and loads it if found.
-If found the environment variable ``DOT_ENV_DIRECTORY`` will be set to the directory containing the ``.env`` file.
+Each ``pyqt5*`` entry point searches up the filesystem tree from your current working directory to find a ``.env`` file and loads it if found.
+If found, the environment variable ``DOT_ENV_DIRECTORY`` will be set to the directory containing the ``.env`` file.
 With this extra variable you can specify paths relative to the ``.env`` location.

 .. code-block:: powershell

   PYQTDESIGNERPATH=${PYQTDESIGNERPATH};${DOT_ENV_DIRECTORY}/path/to/my/widgets

-Additionally, each ``pyqt5*`` wrapper listed below includes a parameter to run a basic example which can be used to see if the plugins are working.
-These examples are `not` intended to be used as examples of good code.

 Designer
 ========